sweet-js/sweet-core/design.markdown

     macro m {
         case m (e1: expr ( e2:expr) => // ...
     }

-Can't break the lexical structure (are there macro systems that allow this?).

 If we want to allow macros to shadow statements like `if` we have another complication: